-I made some more infinity scarves!
-These ones are made with Red Heart Dreamy yarn, which really lives up to its name.
+Beautiful scarves made with Red Heart Dreamy yarn, which really lives up to its name.
 The yarn feels warm like wool without being scratchy or itchy and it’s super soft.
 Another yarn that is very similar that I think would work great for these scarves is Red Heart Super Saver Brushed.

-The pattern for these scarves uses a modified version of half double crochet, which works up fairly quick and makes a nice simple texture.
+The pattern for these scarves uses a modified version of half double crochet, which works up fairly quickly and makes a nice simple texture.
 I wanted the lines that the stitch makes to run vertically instead of horizontally so I started out with a really long chain that was the length I wanted the scarf to be and then added rows for the width.

 Finished size 4.5 in x 58 in

 Chain 175 (or a chain that measures between 55 and 60 inches).

 ROW 1: Starting in the 3rd chain from the hook, work a half double crochet (HDC) in each chain.
 (A HDC is YO, insert your hook, pull up a loop, YO, pull through all three loops on your hook.)
 Chain 2 and turn.

 ROW 2: Work 1 HDC in each stitch across the row, inserting your hook up through the front two loops only.
 (The turning chain does not count as a stitch, so your first stitch should be worked directly into the first front two loops of the row below.)
 Chain 2 and turn.